 - regulating the safe disposal of animal by-products to reduce the risk of potentially dangerous substances entering the food chain

-- provides choice for animal health and welfare, plant and bee health services
+- provide choice for animal health and welfare, plant and bee services

-- provides science-based evidence and advice to inform policy makers
+- provide science-based evidence and advice to inform policy makers

 The APHA offers additional services to the veterinary and scientific community, industry and the public, including: